sfarthin/nodejs-google-cloud-storage/README.md

 	var CloudStorage = require("gcs-signed-urls")("*****@developer.gserviceaccount.com", "my_bucket_name", "/path/to/google-services-private-key.pem")

 ##### uploadRequest(filename, key, isAttachment, customFields)
-This method is used to create a form for the user to upload to Google Cloud Storage.
-After running uploadRequest, it expires in one hour.
-It returns an object where each item represents a form input.
+This method creates an object representing the fields of an HTML form.

 **filename** - Filename given to the file uploaded.
 Mime type is determined given the extension.

-**key** - The Google cloud key.
+**key** - The Google Cloud key.

 **isAttachment** - This sets content disposition to be an attachment, causing the browser to download the file (with the given filename) rather than show the file inside the browser.

 **customFields** - Set custom "x-goog-meta-" headers.

 	<form action="http://my_bucket.storage.googleapis.com" method="post" enctype="multipart/form-data">